Skip to Content

 When to Reserve Day-Use Shuttle Bus: Reservations by lottery.
 In 2025 the lottery will be open for applications between March 3 and 24.

 When to Reserve the Hut: Summer hut reservations are by lottery.
-2025 lottery dates are still TBA.
-For reference, in 2024, lottery applications were open between December 4, 2023 and January 14, 2024.
+The summer 2025 lottery is open for applications between December 2, 2024 and January 13, 2025.

 Where to Reserve: Reserve camping or enter the day-use shuttle bus lottery on the Parks Canada Reservation site.
 Submit a lottery application on the Alpine Club of Canada website.